- More than 1.1 million people are enrolled in Medicare in Minnesota.

 For people who have enrolled in Medicare since 2006 and who don’t have drug coverage through Medicaid or an employer-sponsored plan, Medicare Part D enrollment is essential in order to have coverage for prescriptions.
 Part D is optional, and can be purchased as a stand-alone plan, or integrated with a Medicare Advantage plan.

-There are 28 stand-alone Medicare Part D plans for sale in Minnesota for 2021, with premiums that range from about $7 to $105/month.
+There are 24 stand-alone Medicare Part D plans for sale in Minnesota for 2023, with premiums that range from under $5/month to $114/month.
 The same open enrollment period that applies to Medicare Advantage plans (October 15 to December 7) also applies to Part D plans.
 During this window, Medicared beneficiaries can change their Part D coverage, with the new plan taking effect January 1.

-In Minnesota as of September 2020, there were 383,251 people with stand-alone Part D drug coverage.
-Another 442,115 Medicare beneficiaries in Minnesota had Part D prescription drug coverage as part of their Medicare Advantage plans.
+In Minnesota as of mid-2023, there were 334,715 people with stand-alone Part D drug coverage.
+Another 569,194 Medicare beneficiaries in Minnesota had Part D prescription drug coverage as part of their Medicare Advantage plans.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Minnesota?